 Repository Management with Nexus

-Nexus has role-based access control (RBAC) which gives administrators very fine-grained control over who can read from a repository (or a subset of repositories), who can administer the server, and who can deploy to repositories.
+Nexus has role-based access control (RBAC) that gives administrators very fine-grained control over who can read from a repository (or a subset of repositories), who can administer the server, and who can deploy to repositories.
 The security model in Nexus is also so flexible as to allow you to specify that only certain users or roles can deploy and manage artifacts in a specific repository under a specific groupId or asset class.
 The default configuration of Nexus ships with four roles and four users with a standard set of permissions that will make sense for most users.
-As your security requirements evolve, you’ll likely need to customize security settings to create protected repositories for multiple departments, or development groups.
+As your security requirements evolve, you’ll likely need to customize security settings to create protected repositories for multiple departments or development groups.
 Nexus provides a security model which can adapt to any scenario.
-The Security configuration is done via menu items in the left hand Security menu.
+The security configuration is done via menu items in the Security submenu in the left-hand Nexus menu.

 - Users can be assigned roles and privileges, and model the individuals who will be logging into Nexus and read, deploying, or managing repositories.